 The biopharmaceutical market in which we compete and will compete is highly competitive.

 The biopharmaceutical industry is characterized by rapid and significant technological change.
 Our success will depend on our ability to develop and apply our technologies in the design and development of our product candidates and to establish and maintain a market for our product candidates.
 There also are many companies, both public and private, including major pharmaceutical and chemical companies, specialized biotechnology firms, universities and other research institutions engaged in developing pharmaceutical and biotechnology products.
 Many of these companies have substantially greater financial, technical, research and development, and human resources than us.
 Competitors may develop products or other technologies that are more effective than any that are being developed by us or may obtain FDA approval for products more rapidly than us.
 If we commence commercial sales of products, we still must compete in the manufacturing and marketing of such products, areas in which we have no experience.
 Many of these companies also have manufacturing facilities and established marketing capabilities that would enable such companies to market competing products through existing channels of distribution.
-Two companies with similar profiles are VaxGen, Inc. which is developing vaccines against anthrax, Smallpox and HIV/AIDS; and Avant Immunotherapeutics, Inc. which has vaccine programs for agents of biological

-Because we must obtain regulatory clearance to test and market our products in the United States, we cannot predict whether or when we will be permitted to commercialize our products.
-A pharmaceutical product cannot be marketed in the U.S. until it has completed rigorous pre-clinical testing and clinical trials and an extensive regulatory clearance process implemented by the FDA.
-Pharmaceutical products typically take many years to satisfy regulatory requirements and require the expenditure of substantial resources depending on the type, complexity and novelty of the product.
+Because we must obtain regulatory clearance to test and market our products in the United States and foreign jurisdictions, we cannot predict whether or when we will be permitted to commercialize our products.

+The pharmaceutical industry is subject to stringent regulation by a wide range of authorities in the geographic areas where we intend to develop and commercialize products.
+A pharmaceutical product cannot be marketed in the United States until it has completed rigorous pre-clinical testing and clinical trials and an extensive regulatory clearance process implemented by the relevant regulatory authorities.
+Satisfaction of regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the product and requires the expenditure of substantial resources.

-Before commencing clinical trials in humans, we must submit and receive clearance from the FDA by means of an Investigational New Drug ("IND") application.
-Institutional review boards and the FDA oversee clinical trials and such trials:
+Before commencing U.S. clinical trials in humans, we must submit and receive clearance from the FDA by means of an Investigational New Drug application, or "IND."
+Similar regulatory requirements exist in other countries.
+Clinical trials are subject to oversight by institutional review boards and the regulatory authorities and:

-- o must be conducted in conformance with the FDA's good laboratory practice regulations; - o must meet requirements for institutional review board oversight; - o must meet requirements for informed consent; - o must meet requirements for good clinical and manufacturing practices; - o are subject to continuing FDA oversight; - o may require large numbers of test subjects; and - o may be suspended by us or the FDA at any time if it is believed that the subjects participating in these trials are being exposed to unacceptable health risks or if the FDA finds deficiencies in the IND application or the conduct of these trials.
+o must be conducted in conformance with the FDA's and/or any other relevant regulatory authorities' good laboratory practice regulations;

+- o must meet requirements for institutional review board oversight; - o must meet requirements for informed consent; - o must meet requirements for good clinical and manufacturing practices; - o are subject to continuing FDA and/or other regulatory oversight; - o may require large numbers of test subjects; and - o may be suspended by us or the applicable regulatory authorities at any time if it is believed that the subjects participating in these trials are being exposed to unacceptable health risks or if the applicable regulatory authorities find deficiencies in the IND application or the conduct of these trials.

-Before receiving FDA clearance to market a product, we must demonstrate that the product is safe and effective on the patient population that will be treated.
-Data we obtain from preclinical and clinical activities are susceptible to varying interpretations that could delay, limit or prevent regulatory clearances.
+Before receiving regulatory clearance to market a product, we must demonstrate that the product is safe and effective on the patient population that will be treated.
+Data obtained from pre-clinical and clinical activities are susceptible to varying interpretations that could delay, limit or prevent regulatory clearances.
 Additionally, we have limited experience in conducting and managing the clinical trials and manufacturing processes necessary to obtain regulatory clearance.